Pesto pasta salad with sundried tomatoes is the ultimate pasta salad recipe!

 Pesto Pasta Salad with Sundried Tomatoes

-- Drain the pasta and run cold water over it until it’s cool.
+When the pasta is done cooking, drain the pasta and run cold water over it until it’s cool.
+This helps to stop the cooking process.

-- Add all the ingredients to a very large bowl and mix with tongs until fully combined.
+Add all the ingredients (pasta, pesto, tomatoes, sundried tomatoes and spinach/arugula mixture to a very large bowl and mix with tongs until fully combined.

 Recommended kitchen tools